William Pitt, 1st Earl of Chatham: Family

 Pitt was the grandson of Thomas Pitt (1653–1726), the governor of Madras, known as "Diamond" Pitt for having discovered a diamond of extraordinary size and having sold it to the Duke of Orléans for approximately £135,000.
 This transaction, as well as other trading deals in India, established the Pitt family fortune.
 After returning home the governor was able to raise his family to a position of wealth and political influence: in 1691, he purchased the property of Boconnoc in Cornwall, which gave him control of a seat in Parliament.
 He made further land purchases and became one of the dominant political figures in the West Country, controlling seats such as the rotten borough of Old Sarum.

-William's mother was Harriet Villiers, the daughter of Edward Villiers-FitzGerald and the Irish heiress Katherine FitzGerald.
-William's father was Robert Pitt (1680–1727), the eldest son of Governor Pitt.
-He served as a Tory Member of Parliament from 1705 to 1727.

-Both William's uncles Thomas and John were MPs, while his aunt Lucy married the leading Whig politician and soldier General James Stanhope.
-From 1717 to 1721, Stanhope served as effective First Minister in the Stanhope–Sunderland Ministry, and was a useful political contact for the Pitt family until the collapse of the South Sea Bubble, a disaster that engulfed the government.